flynx/proxmox-utils/README.md

 ### Goals

-- Separate concerns
+- _Separate concerns_
   Preferably one service/role per CT
-- Keep things as light as possible
+- _Keep things as light as possible_
-  This for the most part rules out Docker as a nested virtualization layer under Proxmox while preferring light distributions like Alpine Linux
+  This for the most part rules out Docker as a nested virtualization layer under Proxmox, and preferring light distributions like Alpine Linux
-- Pragmatic simplicity
+- _Pragmatic simplicity_
-  This goal yields some compromises to previous goals, for example [TKL]() is used as a base for [Nextcloud]() effectively simplifying the setup and administration of all the related components at the cost of a heavier CT transparently integrating multiple related services
+  This goal yields some compromises to previous goals, for example [TKL]() is used as a base for [Nextcloud]() effectively simplifying the setup and administration of all the related components at the cost of a heavier CT, transparently integrating multiple related services

 ### Network